Innovative Design at USC

 Limited pathways to grow creatively

-Students want to grow creatively, but lacked accessible entry points.
+Students want to grow creatively, but lack clear entry points

 Building a Creative Ecosystem